Paradoxdotexe/vade-mecum/src/pages/docs/vade_mecum.md

 In combat, there are a number of conditions that a character can suffer from.
 These conditions make the character more vulnerable to attacks and reduce their capability to fight.

+### Bloodied

+When a character is reduced to half their health points, they are Bloodied.
+This condition has no effect, but can be used to convey an enemy's state during combat.

 ### Stunned